naytewen/guid_rest_api/README.md

 can use postman to send requests to server

 Assumptions:
-could not call post request with guid that already exists in database could not call put request with guid inside body of input used put handler for updates rather than post
+could not call post request with guid that already exists in database <br />
+could not call put request with guid inside body of input <br />
+used put handler for updates rather than post <br />